-An impact matrix methodology in combination with identification of VECs should be used to evaluate the adverse environmental effects of the Project, as well as the impact to Aboriginal rights.
+An impact matrix methodology in combination with identification of VECs should be used to evaluate the adverse environmental effects of the Project.
 The assessment should include the following general steps:

-- listing the activities and components of the Project; - identifying the potential interactions between the project activities and components and the environment during all phases of the project. - predicting and evaluating the likely effects on identified valued ecosystem components; - identifying technically and economically feasible mitigation measures for any significant adverse environmental effects; - identifying any residual environmental effects; - ranking of each residual adverse environmental effect based on various criteria; and - determining the potential significance of any residual environmental effect following the implementation of mitigation.
+- listing the activities and components of the Project; - identifying VECs; - identifying the potential interactions between the project activities and components and the environment during all phases of the project. - predicting and evaluating the likely effects on identified valued ecosystem components; - identifying technically and economically feasible mitigation measures for significant adverse environmental effects; - identifying residual environmental effects;

+- ranking of each residual adverse environmental effect based on established criteria; and - determining the potential significance of residual environmental effect following the implementation of mitigation.